 This limited-edition series of screen prints is a collaboration between me, Dan Funderburgh, Seripop, and Sonnenzimmer on behalf of Public Works , an annual art show and speaker series that supports the enhancement of community and culture through creative occupations.

 Dan Funderburgh is a Brooklyn-based illustrator, artist, and wallpaper designer whose creations are rooted in the world of decorative arts.
 His personal and gallery work includes letterpress and screen prints, sculptures and installations that play off of historical ornamentation.

-Matthew is a graphic designer who spends his time between East London and Dublin.
-He has a passion for clear precise design, screen printed animals and Irish countryside.
+Matthew is a Stafford born infographic designer who spends his time between the London Borough of Hackney and the West Coast of Ireland.
+He has a passion for clear precise design, screen printed animals and taking long walks on windy beaches in the Irish countryside.
 This gentleman is one to watch.